jg2273/SmartDeadbolt/PROJECT-DEFINITION.md

 **Duty Cycle:** To ensure a convinient design, battery would generally have to be changed every 6 to 12 months, however, varying significantly based on usage.

+**Programming:** Microcontroller's EEPROM will be utilized to erase/store new passkeys and possibly lock out user after certain amount of incorrect tries.

+**General Life Cycle:** The goal is to provide a product that can last 3-8 or more years.

+**Service:**

 ## Environment

 The deadbolt mechanism and other components will be designed to be weatherproof, as locks may have significant outdoor applications.
 Extreme temperatures may be a concern as they may affect electrical resistance or integrity of material.